 contributing to simulations of each subsystem and maintaining a log of necessary maintenance.

-Electrical Systems Engineer - Caden Schwartz
+Electrical Systems/Computer Engineer - Caden Schwartz

-The electrical systems engineer is responsible for designing and managing all electrical systems and components. testing and designing applicable circuits and performing analysis on any components involving electronics.Computer/Software Engineer - Mark Hanna
+The electrical systems engineer is responsible for designing and managing all electrical systems and components. testing and designing applicable circuits and performing analysis on any components involving electronics.
 The computer engineer is responsible for any coding that arises during the project.
 The computer engineer is also responsible for selecting an acceptable MCU.
 The computer engineer will also be responsible for selecting an IDE that can be used by the entire team.

 Communication

 The main form of communication will be over Microsoft Teams and Outlook email.